 “Psyching yourself out again?
 You’ve been waiting for this moment as long as I’ve known you.
 Don’t tell me you’re having second thoughts.”
 The familiar grin on the lanky young batarian that had appeared next to her on the ramp helped ease her nerves a bit, and she let out an embarrassed chuckle.

 “No, of course not… it’s just… it’s a big deal.”
 Crux admitted, a bit of awkwardness lingering as she shoved her hands into the pockets of her shabby jacket.
 It served her well in the cold rock tunnels of Omega’s outer districts, but here it felt insufficient.
 The batarian next to her snorted as he looked out at the spaceport.
 His jacket was much the same as hers, and, again, just like her, he was wearing an old beanie that had seen better days.
-They were roughly the same age, although neither knew theirs exactly.
+They were roughly the same age, not that she knew hers exactly.
 She recognized a hint of the same awe she felt in his four dark eyes.